hkolstee/Fudmaa/README.md

 # Fudmaa
 Funda data scraper using Python Scrapy.
 Analysis on this data using NumPy(not done).
 Data visualization web app using Streamlit and Pandas.
+Address to coordinate using GeoPy with Nominatim.

 ## Dependencies
 Scrapy 2.6.1
 Python 3.8.5
 Numpy 1.22.3
 Pandas 1.16.0
-streamlit 1.8.1
+Streamlit 1.8.1
+GeoPy 2.2.0

 ## How to use
 Specify funda(index) URL, output filename, and output format when running main.py.